Thursday, September 14

 Based on America Walks’ successful Walking College distance-learning program, the curriculum has been designed to nurture the development of the “hard” and “soft” skills that are necessary to become effective change agents.
 The two 90-minute sessions will include TED-Talk style presentations, facilitated small-group discussion, and a comprehensive toolkit of resources.

-During Walking 101-Part 1, participants will learn about the cross-cutting co-benefits of walking and walkable communities and how to research and analyze data to support campaigns.
+During Walking Advocacy 101-Part 1, participants will learn about the cross-cutting co-benefits of walking and walkable communities and how to research and analyze data to support campaigns.
 They will also receive training in “soft” skills such as effective communication, building trust, practicing inclusion and equity, leadership development, fostering a local advocacy movement, putting on successful events and programs, and engaging with elected officials.

-Click here to learn about Walking 101-Part 2.
-If you want a high-level view of the walking advocacy landscape, so you can then focus on more specific knowledge and skills development, Walking 101 is for you.
+Click here to learn about Walking Advocacy 101-Part 2.
+If you want a high-level view of the walking advocacy landscape, so you can then focus on more specific knowledge and skills development, Walking Advocacy 101 is for you.
 It is recommended that participants plan to attend both sessions.